wanglab-upenn/FILER2/INSTALL.md

 ## Query FILER data

-Data querying scripts are available in *data_querying/* of FILER code repository.
+Data querying scripts are available in the *data_querying/* directory of FILER code repository.
+To execute the commands below please `cd` into the folder with FILER scripts (e.g., `FILER_scripts`).

 ### Find tracks with genomic records overlapping a given genomic region